 It might not be an immediate switch, but we all know development and implementation takes time.
 So, the sooner you start looking into the data, potential issues, potential causes, and required time to fix, the sooner you’ll be able to start prioritising the “problem” areas and getting them into a good state ahead of the upcoming rollout.
 And because we’re all marketers, and we all love competition, the sooner your site is sorted, the harder it will be for competitors to overtake you.

 Core Web Vitals FAQs

-May 2021, along with other page experience signals like safe browsing, HTTPS, mobile friendly, and no intrusive interstitials.
+Mid-June 2021, along with other page experience signals like safe browsing, HTTPS, mobile friendly, and no intrusive interstitials.